zenml-io/zenml/docs/book/advanced-guide/practical/code-repositories.md

 the same stack.

 Some additional points:
-- The file download is only possible if the local checkout is clean (which means it does not contain any untracked or uncommitted files) and the latest commit has been pushed to the remote repository.
+- The file download is only possible if the local checkout is clean (i.e. it does not contain any untracked or uncommitted files) and the latest commit has been pushed to the remote repository.
 This is necessary as otherwise the file download inside the Docker container will fail.
-- If you want to disable or enforce the download of files, check out [this docs page](../pipelines/containerization.md#handling-source-files) for the available options.
+- If you want to disable or enforce the downloading of files, check out [this docs page](../pipelines/containerization.md#handling-source-files) for the available options.

 ## Available code repository implementation